Strata Plumbing Responsibility - Who Covers Plumbing Issues and Damage?

-When a plumbing issue arises in a strata scheme, determining whether the homeowner or strata owners corporation is responsible for plumbing repair and maintenance can sometimes be complicated and confusing.
+When a plumbing issue arises in a strata scheme, determining whether the homeowner, building manager or strata owners corporation is responsible for plumbing repair and maintenance can sometimes be complicated and confusing.

 Conventionally, plumbing involves many elements that are hidden behind walls or under floors.
 Since plumbing parts aren’t always easily visible, establishing who exactly is responsible for repairs can be difficult.